joe-plumb/mdw-azure-terraform/README.md

-# Modern Data Warehousing with Microsoft Azure (WIP)
+# Modern Data Warehousing with Terraform and Microsoft Azure
-This repo serves as a starting point to demonstrate how to deliver a Modern Data Warehouse using Azure and Terraform.
+This repo demonstrates how to deliver a Modern Data Warehouse using Azure and Terraform.

 ![terraform and azure logos against a purple background](/img/1.jpeg)